INSIGHTS ON WEARABLES

 EXAMPLES:Apple Watch Ultra, Galaxy Watch 5 Pro

-Smartwatches typical charging experience mimics the one of smartphones, without really considering smartwatches peculiarities.
+The typical smartwatch charging user experience resembles the one of smartphones, without really considering smartwatches peculiarities.

 01. Remove the watch from the wrist